melcian404/CPP-3D-Scene/README.md

 <details>
 	<summary>Project Descritpion</summary>
 	This artifact utilizes an OpenGL graphics processing unit (GPU) and C++ to create a 3D model using texture, lighting, and object rendering and controls the virtual environment with hotkeys and camera positions.
 This includes zooming in and out, panning up and down, left and right, as well as tracking mouse movement.
 The scene required a combination of simple and complex objects.
 It depicts a scene of children's toys on a table and was initially created on July 20, 2024.

+This was included in the ePortfolio because it will demonstrate skills with C++, OpenGL, and GPUs.
+Adding a new shape and testing each vertex point an uncountable number of times aligns with Course Outcome 2.
+All codes will be clean and properly labeled, explaining its purpose for clear readability and future manipulation.
+This aligns with course outcome 4, as well.
+This requires the use of lists, matrices, arrays, and GLFW libraries.
 </details>

 <details>